 Seven-minute frostings are delicate and can be absorbed into the cake if not eaten the first day.
 You can use meringue powder to make seven-minute frosting, but note that pasteurized eggs (including liquid egg whites you buy in a carton) will not form as foamy a meringue.

 Whipped cream frostings consist of whipped cream, powdered sugar, and flavorings—what could be simpler?
 As with buttercream, the cornstarch in the powdered sugar helps stabilize the frosting.
-It's possible to overbeat this type of frosting, which can cause it to turn grainy, so beat just until firm peaks appear when you stop beating and lift the beater straight up from the frosting.
+It's possible to overbeat this type of frosting, which can cause it to turn grainy, so beat just until firm peaks appear.
 Cakes, cupcakes, shortcakes, and cookies with this type of frosting must be refrigerated.

 Royal icing is a hard, brittle icing used for decorating cakes and cookies.
 You can make it from scratch, using powdered sugar, egg whites, and liquid, but many bakers prefer using meringue powder, which is available at bakery supply stores and even some grocery stores.
 The meringue powder is combined with a liquid, then usually tinted with food coloring.

 Ganache is simply chocolate melted with heavy cream.
-This frosting makes a beautiful shiny glaze on cakes and cookies.
-If you chill a ganache, beat it until it's fluffy and stiff, then form it into balls, you'll end up with truffles.
+This frosting makes a beautiful shiny coating on cakes and cookies.
+Here's an easy dessert trick to pull off with homemade ganache: If you chill and beat ganache until it's fluffy and stiff, then form the mixture into balls, you'll end up with truffles.
 You can also chill and beat a ganache and use the fluffy result to quickly frost a layer cake.

 Glazes are the simplest frostings.
 Powdered sugar is combined with a liquid to form a thin consistency.
 Glazes are usually poured or drizzled over the tops of cakes and cookies.
 This forms a shiny hard crust when the glaze sets.
 Melted chocolate can be used as a glaze on its own.